GS&WR Class 90: History

+In 1875 Inchicore Works outshopped a railmotor for the Castleisland Railway.
+It was absorbed into GSWR stock in 1879, and numbered 90.
+Two similar examples numbered 91 and 92 respectively were built in 1881.
+90 was sent to the Fermoy—Mitchelstown branch after being displaced by newer locomotives, but was impeded by its low fuel capacity, subsequently being rebuilt into a conventional tank locomotive in 1915.

+In the 1890s the class was enlarged with the construction of Nos.
+99 and 100.
+After the formation of Great Southern Railways, 90 and 100 were sent to work the Timoleague and Courtmacsherry Railway until displaced in 1954.
+From then on they were used as shunters on the Cork City Railways.

+Both 90 and 100 were withdrawn with the arrival of the CIÉ 201 Class diesels, but 90 was brought back into service in 1960 to be a station pilot at Glanmire Road station for a year until final withdrawal in 1961, after 86 years in service.

 Livery

 As locomotives they were painted in dark green with red, black and light green (later black and white) lining, with numbers on buffer beams in yellow, shaded white and blue.
 The tank sides carried number plates with polished numbers against a paint black background on the plate.
 After about 1915 they became all-over plain grey, initially with numberplates painted on in grey, but latterly under CIÉ these were removed and large pale yellow painted numerals applied instead.
 No. 90, the last survivor, appears to have been repainted black in its last few years in use, approximately 1957–60.

 Preservation

-One example, No. 90, was preserved for many years as a static exhibit at Mallow railway station.
-This was painted in the green livery, as detailed above, but a cast number plate with black numerals on a silver background (not original) has replaced the painted numbers.
-After a brief spell in the CIÉ workshops at Inchicore No. 90 was removed to the workshops of the Railway Preservation Society of Ireland at Whitehead in 2005, to undergo restoration.
-The locomotive was back in steam by Sunday 30 September 2007 and is owned by the Downpatrick Railway Museum, where it is currently under restoration.